liemluong/data-512-final/README.md

 | H4 | `H4_Emergency investment in healthcare` | Announced short term spending on healthcare system, eg hospitals, masks, etc <br/><br/>Note: only record amount additional to previously announced spending | USD | Record monetary value in USD <br/>0 - no new spending that day <br/>Blank - no data |
 | H5 | `H5_Investment in vaccines` | Announced public spending on Covid-19 vaccine development <br/><br/>Note: only record amount additional to previously announced spending | USD | Record monetary value in USD <br/>0 - no new spending that day <br/>Blank - no data |
 | H6 | `H6_Facial Coverings` | Record policies on the use of facial coverings outside the home <br/> | Ordinal scale | 0 - No policy <br/>1 - Recommended <br/>2 - Required in some specified shared/public spaces outside the home with other people present, or some situations when social distancing not possible <br/>3 - Required in all shared/public spaces outside the home with other people present or all situations when social distancing not possible <br/>4 - Required outside the home at all times regardless of location or presence of other people |

+### How to run the Jupyter Notebook
+This analysis is conducted using the Python Jupyter Notebook.

+The Jupyter Notebook has all the detail steps by steps showing the analysis.
+It also has the comment markup text throughtout the notebook.
+This will ensure, the instruction is clear and the process is straightforward so that future users can reproduce this analysis easily.